 Information to consider

-- Old Joe can usually only be changed to one colour at a time.
+- Old Joe can either be changed to one or two colours at a time.
 You can choose from: white, red, green, blue, orange, pink, purple or yellow.
+Please note there is a charge for more than one colour at a time.

 - Old Joe's colour can only be changed for three consecutive days.